The idea for great art may spring spontaneously from your imagination.

 By changing and improving them.
 Making them into something more interesting.

-What’s important is what happens after that.
+What’s important is what happens after the initial idea.

 One of the important things that should happen next is asking yourself questions.